udaan-iitt/editions/2023_Spring/persephone.md

 authors: Iftekhar Ahmed
 starred: false
 thumbnail: ./images/benchbond.jpg
-abio: "If you ask a friend of Iftekar’s to describe him, the first word that will helplessly tumble out of their mouth is ‘poet’.
+abio: "Iftekhar Ahmed: If you ask a friend of Iftekar’s to describe him, the first word that will helplessly tumble out of their mouth is ‘poet’.
 The soft-spoken poet, who radiates positive vibes and wields excellent oratory skills, Iftekhar, is currently pursuing an undergraduate degree in Electrical Engineering at IIT